signalstickers/Adhesive/README.md

 Then copy `config.example.toml` to `config.toml` and fill it out according to the comments.
 For your Signal username/password you will need to install [Signal Desktop](https://signal.org/download/) and link it to your phone.

+### Getting the API keys

+Install Node.JS and npm, then from within the signal-db-key-pull directory, run `npm run start`.
+It will open a new window with your DB key.
-Then run `python -m adhesive.signal_auth` to get your credentials.
+Then run `python -m adhesive.signal_auth <your db key here>` to get your credentials.

+### Running the bot

 To run the bot, run `python -m adhesive.bot`.